mfpiccolo/pliable/README.md

   # If you dont put this you will get all Ply records.
   # This is the name that you have put into the otype attribute.
-  # In this example I just used the exact salesforce api name
+  # In this example I just used the exact salesforce api name.
+  # This is also why we need the configuration to strip off "__c"
+  # for pluralization.
   ply_name "Invoice__c"

   # Add Invoice specific methods here
   def what_dosnt_gather_moss?
-    "A rolling stone!"
+    puts "A rolling stone!"
   end

 end